INSIDE: The 20 Best White Christmas destinations to put on your Christmas bucket list.

 - Visit the Arctic Circle Husky Park and take a husky ride on a dog sled

-And if you stay at the Santa Claus Holiday Village, you can bake gingerbread cookies with Mrs Claus and eat traditional Finnish food too.
+And if you stay at the Santa Claus Holiday Village, you can bake gingerbread cookies with Mrs Claus in kids club, and eat traditional Finnish food for lunch and dinner too.

 Saariselkä is a busy ski village located in Northern Lapland, about 260 km north of Rovaniemi.